openstack-infra/zuul/doc/source/user/jobs.rst

       The name of the current Zuul tenant.

+   .. var:: timeout

+      The job timeout, in seconds.

    .. var:: jobtags

       A list of tags associated with the job.
 Not to be confused with